 In 2020, the Board of Commissioners revamped the Law Department (formerly known as the Solicitor’s Office) to reflect the Board’s commitment to integrity, efficiency, and good government.
-Under the leadership of County Solicitor Joe Khan, the County’s first fulltime Solicitor, the Law Department is now staffed by dedicated attorneys who take a constitutional oath of office upon their appointment and fulltime paralegals with diverse and substantial portfolios.
+Since the Department’s reorganization, these professionals have helped the County accomplish several key goals, including:

-Drafting Bucks County’s Fair Chance and Equal Pay hiring policies to redress inequality
+Drafting Bucks County’s Fair Chance and Equal Pay hiring policies to redress inequality;

-- Proposing and implementing prison reforms to protect inmates, workers, and the general public
+Proposing and implementing prison reforms to protect inmates, workers, and the general public;

 Substantially reducing the County’s spending on outside counsel;